 nThis is a well-performed study published in a well-respected journal.
 These findings provide measurable volumetric evidence to support the deleterious effects of corticosteroids on cartilage health found in basic science literature.
 Critics of the basic science literature demonstrating catabolic effects of corticosteroids on cartilage and tendon tissue, cite the in vitro nature of the lab studies.
 This important study supports what many clinicians have recognized all along, that repeated intra-articular corticosteroid injections are harmful to soft tissues.

 As Regenerative Medicine experts, we recommend minimizing corticosteroid injections when possible.
-Regenerative Medicine procedures such as Platelet Rich Plasma (PRP) and bone marrow-derived mesenchymal stem cells have demonstrated anabolic effects on tenocytes, and chondrocytes.
+Regenerative Medicine procedures such as Platelet Rich Plasma (PRP) and bone marrow-derived mesenchymal total nucleated cells have demonstrated anabolic effects on tenocytes, and chondrocytes.

 To learn more about how to incorporate Regenerative Medicine into your practice, join us for an interactive course through Apex Biologix.